stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 task tft:forget
 ```

 > Only set `TFT_EDITION` when you want to create an extra copy of a unit.
-If you do not specify a edition identifier, the tooling uses the _default_ [workspace](https://opentofu.org/docs/language/state/workspaces/) to store the state, and the value of the tfvar `tft_edition` is `default`.
+If you do not specify an edition identifier, the tooling uses the _default_ [workspace](https://opentofu.org/docs/language/state/workspaces/) to store the state, and the value of the tfvar `tft_edition` will be `default`.

 ### Formatting